fromanirh/origin/test/extended/topology_manager/README.md

 Tests in this directory tree check the behaviour of the topology manager.
 To work correctly, the topology manager orchestrates various other components like cpu manager and device manager.
-Furthermore, the topology manager is most useful to align device resources, like SRIOV cards.
+Furthermore, the topology manager is most useful to align device resources, like SRIOV VFs.
 All of the above means that the configuration is complex and may require cluster-specific tuning.

 ## test configuration